twadada/mwe-paraphrase/README.md

 For lexical substitution, see also [this repository](https://github.com/twadada/lexsub_decontextualised)

-## Reproduce Experiments for paraphrasing MWEs
+## Reproduce Experiments for paraphrasing MWEs using BERT

 1. Clone the [SemEval-22 Task2 repository](https://github.com/H-TayyarMadabushi/SemEval_2022_Task2-idiomaticity) at this folder